Walk...

 Faith has some conditions that must be heeded, or it will not work.

 The Law of Love.
-Galatians 5:6 says, “For in Christ Jesus neither circumcision nor uncircumcision has any strength, but faith working through love” (Galatians 5:6).
+Galatians 5:6 says, “For in Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love.”

 Most of all, faith allows your inner eye to see and behold Jesus; that is the greatest reward!

 Mary conceiving Jesus in Luke 1:38.
-The invisible seed or Word was spoke “into her” and she conceived.
-She said, “let it be unto me according to your Word.”
+The invisible seed or Word was spoken “into her” and she conceived.
+She said, “let it be unto me according to your Word” (Luke 1:38).
 By faith in God’s Word and by acting on the Word in submission to its’ authority, Mary conceived Jesus (God in the flesh), through a virgin birth!

-II Kings 5, the Syrian Naaman.
+2 Kings 5, the Syrian Naaman.
 This rich and proud commander of the Syrian army came to Elisha so he could be healed of leprosy.
-Elisha spoke the Word of God to him and told him to go dip in the Jordon 7 times.
+Elisha spoke the Word of God to him and told him to go dip in the Jordan 7 times.
 This made Naaman mad; he had clean rivers in his home country, why should he dip into a muddy river, he thought.
-Jordon stands for death.
+Jordan stands for death.
 We need to die to our pride and obey the Word of God.
 He almost went away not healed, but a little Jewish maiden who was his servant prompted him to obey.
-2 Kings 5:14 says, “And he went down and dipped seven times in Jordan, according to the saying of the man of God.
-And his flesh came again like the flesh of a little boy, and he was clean.”
+2 Kings 5:14 says, “So he went down and dipped seven times in the Jordan, according to the saying of the man of God; and his flesh was restored like the flesh of a little child, and he was clean.”

 There are times in our lives when we do not feel faith.
 There are times when we feel just the opposite of faith.
 So what do we do?
 We prove our faith by speaking out what God said.
 We take the Word of God and quote it.
 That is what Jesus did in His weakest times.
 In His temptation, He drove the Devil away by quoting the Word.
 On the Cross He was quoting Psalm 22.